Tennis-Rublev signs off from ATP Finals with win over Thiem | Sports-Games

 Russian youngster Andrey Rublev signed off from his maiden ATP Finals in style by beating Dominic Thiem 6-2 7-5 on Thursday.
 The aggressive 23-year-old took full advantage of a rather flat performance by Thiem who had already sealed his place in the semi-finals with two wins in the London Group.

+"It was difficult to keep the intensity like I had in the first two matches," Thiem, who produced a masterful display to beat Nadal on Tuesday, told reporters.
+"When I'm not at 110% at this tournament there is no chance against any player, that's what happened today."

-Later on Thursday Nadal faces Tsitsipas with the winner joining Thiem in the semi-finals.
+Later on Thursday Nadal faces a crunch match against Tsitsipas with the winner joining Thiem in the semi-finals.

 - READ MORE ON: